Zaid-Ajaj/the-elmish-book/chapters/fable/fable-bindings.md

 ### Authoring Fable libraries and bindings

-This was just a glimpse at how Fable packages can integrate native javascript modules into Fable applications.
+This was just a glimpse at how Fable packages can integrate native JavaScript modules into Fable applications.
 In chapter 5, we will be looking into interoperability in great detail and the different ways of authoring a Fable package.